How to use the latest Git on CentOS 7

 Hmmm...?

-This may be a risky assumption, as it is an English page, but I believe this is a repository of the latest open source software compiled by volunteers.
+Since this is an English page, my understanding might be inaccurate, but I believe this is a repository of the latest versions of open-source software compiled by volunteers.

-Since RPMs compiled for each part are installed, it seems that you actually need to collect the packages you need.
+Since RPMs are provided for each component, it seems you actually need to collect the packages you need.

-So, I will download the minimum package required to install 2.11.
+So, I'll try downloading the minimum packages required to install 2.11.

 wget https://dl.iuscommunity.org/pub/ius/stable/CentOS/7/x86_64/git2u-2.11.0-1.ius.centos7.x86_64.rpm wget https://dl.iuscommunity.org/pub/ius/stable/CentOS/7/x86_64/git2u-perl-Git-2.11.0-1.ius.centos7.noarch.rpm wget https://dl.iuscommunity.org/pub/ius/stable/CentOS/7/x86_64/git2u-core-2.11.0-1.ius.centos7.x86_64.rpm wget https://dl.iuscommunity.org/pub/ius/stable/CentOS/7/x86_64/git2u-core-doc-2.11.0-1.ius.centos7.x86_64.rpm sudo yum install git2u-perl-Git-2.11.0-1.ius.centos7.noarch.rpm git2u-2.11.0-1.ius.centos7.x86_64.rpm git2u-core-2.11.0-1.ius.centos7.x86_64.rpm git2u-core-doc-2.11.0-1.ius.centos7.x86_64.rpm